fryagbye/tinderboxwithquarto/README.md

 1. execute "Labels: Make Dummy Link Data For Cross-Reference" stamp
 2. select cross-ref label notes ( start with "@" ) and  execute "Labels: Dummy Link between Reference and Selected notes" stamp.
+# Mermaid flowchart ( Optional )

+This file can generate Mermaid flowchart from notes, links and adornments.

+Work Flow is a sample of Mermaid flowchart.
+Please check it in Map view.

+## How to use

+1. You make a container and set pMermaidContainer.
+2. You make notes ( pMermaid ) and links. if you want to make a subgraph, make a adorment ( pMermaidAdorments )
+3. You choose a direction for drawing like TD or LR.($M_Direction)
+4. run stamp ( Mermaid: Make a Flowchart ).
+5. pMermaidContainer has the code for mermaid flowchart.

+## Subgraph support (by Adornments)

+This is controled by $OnAdd and $OnRemove of Adornments. if you delete or move adornment without runnning $OnRemove for all notes, you need to fix a value of $M_Subgraph and $M_adornments.

+## Supported shapes

+* rectangle (<- normal and other shapes)
+* rounded
+* oval
+* ozenge
+* diamond
+* hex

+## Supported line types (Priority)

+* normal 	 -->			(4th)
+* bold     	 ==>			(3rd)
+* dotted  	 -.->		    (2nd)
+* invisible	 ~~~		   	(1st)

+## Supported arrow types

+* arrow only

+## Limitation

+Notes with the same name will not be reflected correctly.

+It is not perfect, so please fix the generated code as you needed.
 # Export

 1. Export `_quarto.yml`